Delhi Municipal Corporation (Amendment) Act, 2022

-Delhi Municipal Corporation (Amendment) Bill, 2022 is the legislation introduced and approved in Parliament of India and subsequently by President.
+The Delhi Municipal Corporation (Amendment) Act, 2022 is the legislation introduced and approved in Parliament of India and subsequently by President.
 The system of Municipal Corporation was introduced in India during British Rule with formation of municipal corporation in Madras (Chennai) in 1688 followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 The system was followed later in other states by passing the respective Municipal Corporation Bill in each state to become law.

 History

-Delhi Municipal Corporation (Amendment) Bill, 2022 was introduced and passed in Lok Sabha on 30 March and Rajya Sabha on 5 April.
+Delhi Municipal Corporation (Amendment) Bill, 2022 was introduced on 25 March and passed in Lok Sabha on 30 March and Rajya Sabha on 5 April.
 The system was aimed to ensure proper and optimum use of resources by effective planning.
-Currently the city has three corporations namely East Delhi Municipal Corporation (EDMC), North Delhi Municipal Corporation (NDMC), and South Delhi Municipal Corporation (SDMC) which were formed in year 2011.
+At the time of introducing this bill the city had three corporations namely East Delhi Municipal Corporation (EDMC), North Delhi Municipal Corporation (NDMC), and South Delhi Municipal Corporation (SDMC) which were formed in year 2011.

 Objective

 Delhi Municipal Corporation (Amendment) Bill, 2022 was planned for: